vishalniit/SitecoreItemWebAPI-CoreSync1.0/README.md

 How to use this tool ?
 Please find videos listed on my blog or sitecore market place

-The Postfix in the title hint at new tool for which as of now I can't publish the code but tool itself will be available at Sitecore Marketplace.
-To read more about this tool and extended webservice please follow my blog http://insitecore.blogspot.com
-Please also point out issues and suggestion in order to optmize this thread.
+To read more about this tool and extended webservice please follow my blog http://insitecore.blogspot.com Please also point out issues and suggestion in order to optmize this thread.